cesium-ml/baselayer/doc/extending.md

 Additional configuration options can be passed through the `params` dictionary, which the service uses.

-The external service will then be initialized and registered in `supervisor` alongside other services, provided it is correctly configured and compatible with the application.
+The external service will then be started and managed by `supervisord` alongside other services.
 Compatibility can be enforced via version constraints declared in the service’s optional pyproject.toml.
 See [External Service Requirements](#external-service-requirements) for details.

 ### External Service Requirements